|Father||Philippe (IV, The Fair, King of France 1285-1314)||Mother||Joan (of Champagne)|

 After returning from Scotland, Edward and Queen Isabella rested at Rievaulx Abbey in Yorkshire.
 The Scots were still nearby and met the English army led by the Earl of Richmond near Old Byland.
 The Scots defeated the English army and Edward had to flee to escape capture.
 Isabella too escaped.

-Isabella travelled to France to see King Charles IV her brother.
+Isabella of France, the wife of King Edward II, travelled to France to see King Charles IV, her brother.
 Her mission was to bring to an end the disputes over land between France and England.
-The King agreed to the English reclaiming the lands of Gascony and Ponthieu as long as Edward came to Paris and paid homage.
+The French King agreed to the English reclaiming the lands of Gascony and Ponthieu as long as Edward came to Paris and paid homage.
 In Paris Isabella met Roger Mortimer who had recently escaped from the Tower of London.
 She fell in love with him.

 Prince Edward met Charles IV and paid him homage.
 The French king gave the Prince the title of Duke of Aquitaine and informed the English King that the French were going to retain the Agenais, an area of southwest France.
 Prince Edward had effectively been captured and his mother, Isabella the English Queen, had begun the plans of removing her husband from the throne of England.

 At a Parliament called to discuss the situation in France, it was decided to send a petition to Isabella for her return to England.
 She refused.
 In France, her brother the King had become annoyed with Isabella's conduct.
 Isabella left France and went to the court of William II, Count of Hainault who assisted her with preparations to invade England.
 A promise was made to marry Prince Edward, now Duke of Aquitaine to William's daughter Philippa.